samjulien/blog/_posts/2018-05-19-helloworld-with-auth0.markdown

 ### What is Terminal?

 Nothing to install this time.
 But, take a look at what Terminal looks like.

+{% include tweet_quote.html quote_text="This guide is designed for non-devs and will show you a sample project and help you finish setting up authentication.
+Exciting!" %}

 Press **Command+Space** together.
 This opens *Spotlight Search*, where you can type ***Terminal*** and press enter.
 This opens up ***Terminal*** for you.